Transcript #16: Postmodern Python and Open-source Financial Awards

 00:22 Yeah.

-00:30 Yeah, so there's an article on Journal Panic, and I got to say, that's a cool name for a website.
+00:30 So there's an article on Journal Panic, and I've got to say that's a cool name for a website.

 00:36 But it was called Postmodern Error Handling in Python 3.6.

-00:41 And it's actually-- it's not really, I guess you could consider it error handling.
+00:40 And it's actually, it's not really, I guess you could consider it error handling.

 00:46 It's mostly like how to structure your code so that you don't make mistakes and let the language help you out.

-01:29 Yeah, there's somebody who commented, basically the idea was they were talking on some message board like core or something about like, how would you handle this kind of error?
+01:29 Yeah, there's somebody who commented, basically the idea was they were talking on some message board, like Cora or something,

-01:45 And they propose like this three state type of thing.
+01:43 And they proposed like this three-state type of thing.

 01:47 And somebody said, well, if you were using Rust, you could have enums.